-Pension Equalization Plan, 2007 Pension Equalization Plan and Pension Restoration Benefit
+Pension Equalization Plans and Pension Restoration Benefit

-We also have a Pension Equalization Plan, a 2007 Pension Equalization Plan and a Pension Restoration Benefit, nonqualified supplemental plans, in which benefits are not tax deductible until paid.
+We also have a Grandfathered Pension Equalization Plan, a 2005 Pension Equalization Plan, a 2007 Pension Equalization Plan and a Pension Restoration Benefit, nonqualified supplemental plans, in which benefits are not tax deductible until paid.
 The plans are designed to provide the higher paid executive employee a retirement benefit which, when added to social security benefits and the pension to be received under the Defined Benefit Pension Plan, will approximate retirement benefits being paid by other employers to its employees in similar executive positions.
 The employee's pension from the qualified pension plan is limited by the Internal Revenue Code.
-The 2007 limit was set at \$180,000 annually and the compensation taken into account in determining contributions and benefits could not exceed \$225,000 and could not include nonqualified deferred compensation.
+The 2008 limit was set at \$185,000 annually and the compensation taken into account in determining contributions and benefits could not exceed \$230,000 and could not include nonqualified deferred compensation.
 The amount of deferred compensation paid under nonqualified plans is not subject to these limits.